 Of course, care should be taken to ensure that the tank’s outlet taps or draw-off pipes are at least 10cm above the tank’s floor.
 This is to avoid drawing out any sludge that may have been collected in the water supply.
 Although most systems have a sump pump and washout pipe to remove the sludge, it is recommended to do regular cleaning of the inside surfaces of the tank.
 This is recommended for all systems.

-Do I need to clean my gutters regularly?
+to clean my gutters regularly?

 In addition, all catchments should be kept clean of accumulations of dirt, moss, lichen and other debris.
 Tree branches that overhang those catchment surfaces should be trimmed back.
 Regular cleaning of gutters, tank inlets and screens are recommended.
 An annual tank inspection is necessary for the tank to function properly.
 The water in the tank should also be tested periodically so that you can monitor the water’s quality.